preprocessed-connectomes-project/abide/download.md

 The results of the ABIDE Preprocessed initiative are available on a public Amazon S3 bucket and on NITRC.
 The data is available on the S3 bucket as a single file per derivative for each participant, pipeline and strategy, which provides flexibility about the files that are downloaded.
 The data on NITRC will be stored as a tarfile for each derivative, pipeline and strategy.

 ### Accessing data from the Amazon S3 bucket
 Each file in the S3 bucket is accessed using HTTP and is addressed by a corresponding URL.
-Because of this, data *cannot* be accessed using a ftp or scp client.
-Instead, a URL is constructed for each desired file, and then this file can be downloaded using an HTTP client such as a web browser, `wget`, `curl` or a custom script.
+Because of this, data **cannot be accessed using a ftp or scp client**.
+Instead, a URL is constructed for each desired file, and then this file can be downloaded using an HTTP client such as a web browser, `wget`, `curl`, or a custom script.
+Each file must be referred to by name, wildcards will not work.
 An example python script for downloading a subset of the data based on participant demographics is available [here](path_to_dl_script).

 The structure of the data on the S3 bucket can be browsed by opening the bucket root  ([https://s3.amazonaws.com/fcp-indi/data/Projects/ABIDE_Initiative](https://s3.amazonaws.com/fcp-indi/data/Projects/ABIDE_Initiative)) in a web browser.